First Nations in British Columbia

-First Nations in British Columbia constitute many First Nations governments and peoples in the province of British Columbia.
-Many of these Indigenous Canadians are affiliated in tribal councils.
+First Nations in British Columbia constitute the many First Nations governments and peoples in the Canadian province of British Columbia.
+They are represented by 202 band governments and 23 tribal councils.

 Ethnic groups include the Haida, Coast Salish, Kwakwaka'wakw, Gitxsan, Tsimshian, Nisga'a and other examples of the Pacific Northwest Coast cultures, and also various Interior Salish and Athapaskan peoples, and also the Ktunaxa.